V01dDweller/k8s-cluster/README.md

 1. Run the `./vagrant_update.sh` script to copy the `.vagrant` directory created in step 2.
 The `.vagrant` directory contains ssh keys for each virtual machine.
-Ansible defaults to ssh connection and will use these keys.
+Ansible defaults to ssh connections and will use these keys.

 1. Finally, run the playbook